Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 At minimum, six views will give us a lot, perhaps delivered in the following order:

-- create a new need
+1. chat room for stakeholder and fulfillment team
-- dependency graph / outline
+2. create a new need (a plus button above the list of needs)
-- search (filter) and view existing needs
+3. dependency graph / outline
-- chat room for stakeholder and fulfillment team
+4. search (filter) and view existing needs
-- state of play (synopsis) board
+5. state of play (synopsis) board
-- road map (time graph)
+6. road map (time graph)

-### current meta work
+As for item 1 ...
+Autogenerate needs on the fly during chat.
+We could incorporate a way to add needs from a chat. (:need: as a keyword to auto create a new need with a title and stakeholder) into a holding area from which they can be cherry picked

-Catalist team is working on implementing a needs tracker.
+As for item 2 ...
+The minimum requirement for a new need is title and stakeholder.
+I personally prefer to add new needs directly into the dependency graph.
+Why?
+For one, this eliminates the high friction of filling out an unfamiliar and potentially lengthy form.
+The rest can be filled in or updated at any time in a form or a separate view.
+The stakeholder is usually the person creating the need, so that is the default and can be changed at any time.

 ### needs clearinghouse